 Disney’s smart books

 Disney has filed a patent for an eBook that incorporates wireless technologies to traditional printing.
 How does it work?
-Each page of the book contains an interactive element that allows the reader to immerse in the story through the book itself and the corresponding media played on their mobile device.
+Each page of the book contains an interactive element that allows the reader to immerse themself in the story through the book itself and the corresponding media played on their mobile device.

 Microsoft’s artificial reef